 Your camcorder lens typically provides a better zoom quality, which means you’re getting advanced magnification features.
-There are several mirrorless camera and long-zoom digital cameras available on the market, but they don’t come close to what you’ll find with some camcorders.
+There are several mirrorless cameras and long-zoom digital cameras available on the market, but they don’t come close to what you’ll find with some camcorders.
 And, there’s a good chance the white screen won’t turn purple on a camcorder like a digital camera.

 In some instances, you might find that your digital camera lens doesn’t even work while filming.
 Even if they do, they’re not always as quiet as the lens on your digital camcorder.
 When you use a digital camera to film, you can often pick up the sound of the camera zooming in and out.

-When it comes to the quality of sound, microphones embedded in your camcorder are superior to the ones you’ll find in a digital camera.
+When it comes to the quality of sound, the microphones embedded in your camcorder are superior to the ones you’ll find in a digital camera.
 Camcorders offer many sophisticated options that are not available on digital cameras, like a sensor that will automatically zoom toward the source of a sound.
-Plus, there are camcorders on the market which can capture surround-sound, multi-channel audio.
+Plus, there are camcorders on the market that can capture surround sound and multi-channel audio.

 Some of the better camcorders on the market allow you to adjust your image, change your field of view, and modify the shutter speed.
 Some of the best video cameras even offer high fps options or tools for creating slow-motion effects during or after recording.